feathersjs/docs/guides/basics/clients.md

 ## Real-time client

-In the [real-time chapter](./real-time.md) we saw an example of how to directly use a websocket connection to make service calls an listen to events.
-We can also use a browser Feathers application and client services that use those conneciton.
+In the [real-time chapter](./real-time.md) we saw an example of how to directly use a websocket connection to make service calls and listen to events.
+We can also use a browser Feathers application and client services that use those connection.
 Let's update `public/client.js` to:

 ```js
 // Create a websocket connecting to our Feathers server